-Not All Mice Are the Same: Standardization of Animal Research Data Presentation s the editors of several journals, we have joined forces to highlight the importance of providing essential details related to animal experiments, particularly for studies that include mouse work.
-This is a critical issue that partially underlies the problem of irreproducible results that is attracting international attention as well as the attention of funding agencies such as the National Institutes of Health.2 For mouse studies, this can be a daunting problem given that many manuscripts do not provide sufficient details regarding the number of animals used for a given experiment, the sex of the animals, their age, and in some cases identification of the background genetic strains.
-Other variables that can also play an important role in shaping experimental findings and conclusions are the microbiome,3 making co-housing of control and genetically altered animals essential, diet, and even the composition of animal bedding.4 seems that the reporting standards may not have improved very much since initial presentation and acceptance of the guidelines by multiple journals.
+Not All Mice Are the Same: Standardization of Animal Research Data Presentation

+As the editors of several journals, we have joined forces to highlight the importance of providing essential details related to animal experiments, particularly for studies that include mouse work.
+This is a critical issue that partially underlies the problem of irreproducible results that is attracting international attention as well as the attention of funding agencies such as the National Institutes of Health.
+For mouse studies, this can be a daunting problem given that many manuscripts do not provide sufficient details regarding the number of animals used for a given experiment, the sex of the animals, their age, and in some cases identification of the background genetic strains.
+Other variables that can also play an important role in shaping experimental findings and conclusions are the microbiome, making co-housing of control and genetically altered animals essential, diet, and even the composition of animal bedding.

+Several journals have supported the ARRIVE (Animal Research: Reporting of In Vivo Experiments) Guidelines that were originally proposed in 2010, which include an extensive checklist of information related to animal experiments that is considered essential to provide.
+However, it seems that the reporting standards may not have improved very much since initial presentation and acceptance of the guidelines by multiple journals.
 Several reasons may account for the observed 'noncompliance' with the ARRIVE guidelines, including difficulty ensuring that reviewers and editors carefully assess whether the guidelines have been followed, and the possibility that some authors may indicate that the guidelines have been followed (based on author interpretation and not because of any malintent) when in reality not all components have been pursued.
 Reviewers and editors frequently ask authors to expand on some of these necessary details, but the reviewers often focus on separate important issues while the specifics that are related to the mouse work may be overlooked.
 Another barrier might be the extensive nature of the ARRIVE checklist, which may not apply fully to many submitted manuscripts.
 This is relevant, because scientists (and physicians) are now facing an increasing barrage of regulatory documentation paperwork that is limiting their time for scientific investigation (or for their patients).
 Notwithstanding this limitation, we are uniting from different journals to highlight the importance of documenting what we consider to be the minimum list of information to improve transparency and the quality of data reporting.
-Our purpose is not to legislate a "one size fits all" philosophy, but rather to maximize the possibility of other researchers reproducing study findings from the same wild-type or
+Our purpose is not to legislate a "one size fits all" philosophy, but rather to maximize the possibility of other researchers reproducing study findings from the same wildtype or mutant mouse strains.
+Our respective journals will be highlighting the criteria listed below in our Instructions to Authors, and some of our journals will also introduce an authorfriendly checklist that will need to accompany manuscripts that use mice and other in vivo experimental models.